 - Arrange for the death certificate;

 - Inform all relevant bodies and parties about the death of the deceased.
-Among these include the Australian Tax Office (ATO), Centrelink, banks and superannuation funds;
+Among these include the Australian Tax Office (ATO) and the deceased’s tax implications or certain tax obligations, Centrelink, banks and superannuation funds.
+Generally, the executor has to pay tax obligation on behalf of the deceased;

 - Identify the guardian of children of the deceased;